uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 --------

 The main data-related concept that |dal_short_name| works with is a :capterm:`dataset`.
-It is an in-memory or out-of-memory tabular view of data, where table rows represent the :capterm:`observations <observation>` and columns represent the :capterm:`features <feature>`.
+It is a tabular view of data, where table rows represent the :capterm:`observations <observation>` and columns represent the :capterm:`features <feature>`.

 .. image:: _static/dataset.png
   :width: 400